Mmellet/Blank/content/conf/PetitesMains-CCLA.md

 ---

+# Text

-In this presentation, I would like to share with you an ongoing research reflection that is focused on the notion of "petites mains".
+In this presentation, I would like to share with you an ongoing personnal research that is focused on the notion of "petites mains".

 I choose to stick with the French expression, because it is difficult to translate as it is in English: small or little hands would not convey the meaning of the French formula.
 Actually, maybe a term that would be closer is *amanuensis*, or textual assistant, but I'm afraid it's mainly a matter of textual environments, although les petites mains seem to be able to reach beyond that.